-- Do they blame their ex-partner for what happened?
+- Do they blame their ex-partner for the breakup?

 - Do they want to get involved too quickly?

 - Do they use substances as a way to cope or relieve stress?

 - Do they seem to have good relationships with family or friends?

 - Are they trying to control you in any way?